normal-computing/fuji-web/README.md

 Interested in contributing to WebWand?
 We'd love your help!
 Check out our [Contribution Guide](CONTRIBUTING.md) for guidelines on how to contribute, report bugs, suggest enhancements, and more.

+We encourage everyone in the community to add new knowledge to the "Prior Knowledge Augmentation" system.
+Check out the default knowledge file ["db.json"](src/helpers/knowledge).

 ## Credits

 - WebWand's image annotation method was inspired by Microsoft's [UFO paper](https://arxiv.org/abs/2402.07939).